 Medicare Quote

-Let’s look at an example of how deductibles work.
+Here is an example of how deductibles are applicable:

-Larry goes to his doctor for his annual physical, considered preventive care.
+Larry goes to his doctor for his annual physical, which is considered preventive care.
 His plan covers 100% of preventative care, so his plan’s $250 deductible is still intact.

 Later in the year, Larry is skiing, taking a wrong turn, and hurting his knee.
 He goes to the doctor to examine it, and the doctor’s visit and incidentals cost $375.